benhutchinson/Twitter-Front-End/README.md

 - CSS
 - Javascript
 - I will use this task to learn about Bootstrap
+- I am selectively deploying fonts such as Glyphicons, Rosetta Icons, and Font Awesome

 ###Core Twitter Brand Assets & Colours